BelindaBGarana/DMEA/README.md

 or directionality of input features.
-With our tool Drug Mechanism Enrichment Analysis (DMEA), users can query any dataset of interest using either an input gene signature or drug rank list to identify enriched mechanisms-of-action for drug repurposing efforts.
+With our tool Drug Mechanism Enrichment Analysis (DMEA), users can query any dataset of interest using either an input gene signature or drug rank list to identify enriched mechanisms of action for drug repurposing efforts.
 For more information, please visit our website:
 <https://belindabgarana.github.io/DMEA>

+## Citation

+To cite this package, please use:
+Garana, B.B., Joly, J.H., Delfarah, A. et al. Drug mechanism enrichment analysis improves prioritization of therapeutics for repurposing.
+BMC Bioinformatics 24, 215 (2023). https://doi.org/10.1186/s12859-023-05343-8

 ## Installation